quantum + ibi

 Advanced Packaging for Quantum Technologies

-Finetech empowers with a single high-precision die bonding platform that adapts to diverse application requirements in the quantum hardware manufacturing market.
-Through versatile process design and flexible tooling, with fast changeover between configurations, one system supports the extreme demands across all quantum technologies.
+Finetech empowers you with high-precision die bonding platforms that adapts to diverse application requirements in the quantum hardware manufacturing market.
+Through versatile process design and flexible tooling, with fast changeover between configurations, one “all-in-one” system supports the extreme demands across all quantum technologies.

 Quantum Computing